 And how do you get loved ones excited?
 Well, you need to begin at the beginning by sending it directly into to your invitees’ inbox.
 This keeps all your guests in the loop about your special celebrations.

-By designing a memorable newsletter everyone is up to speed, you create a buzz and have an overview of the wedding timeline.
+Even more exciting, Pinterest can help you design a memorable newsletter.
+It keeps everyone up to speed about the event.
+Moreover, you create a buzz and have an overview of the wedding timeline.
 And let’s face it, it’s the most effective way to keep them posted.

 Basically, one of the toughest things about planning is coordinating all the details of your wedding.
 Thus, it’s important to keep your invitees on top of things.
-So, put together a wedding newsletter to get yours and your wedding entourages juices flowing.
-Here’s my handy guide.
+So, I’ve pulled together some Pinterest inspired ideas.
+Check-out these digital invitations to get yours and your entourages juices flowing.

 Save Your Pennies for Your Big Moment

 To start with your wedding newsletter content provides valuable information to family and friends attending your big day.
 What’s more, it saves you paying for stamps.
 And can inspire your chosen celebrant and other suppliers to create a very unique celebration.
 Most importantly, you get everyone excited and on board by sharing interesting facts about your intended wedding.

 Like I said, it’s a way for you to remind everybody about the wedding date, time, location and program of events.
 Another thing, there’s less chance of last-minute confusion, anxiety and interference.
 Also, your wedding newsletter contains all the information needed for the smooth running of your day.
 Moreover, you’ll have a complete overview for everyone.